shomali11/fridge/README.md

 ## Example 5

-Using the `Register` & `Deregister` to show how to register & deregister an item to set that item's restocking mechanism.
+Using `Get` to show how to retrieve an item while providing a restocking mechanism.

 ```go
 package main